How To Stop Your Puppy Crying

 Puppy won’t sleep unless next to me!

 Much of the night time puppy crying that new puppy parents experience is caused by attempting to get a puppy to sleep alone on their very first night.
-Sometimes this works out, and the puppy cries a bit and then goes to sleep.
+Years ago I used to take this approach with my puppies.
+I found that sometimes it works out, and the puppy cries for a while and then goes to sleep.
 Mostly it ends with you lying awake with your fingers in your ears, while your puppy screams the night away in the kitchen.

 Letting your puppy sleep next to you for the first few nights or even the first few weeks is not going to cause you long term problems.
-I’ll explain how you can use this temporary arrangement to your advantage.
+This is what I usually do now with my puppies, and I’ll explain how you can use this temporary arrangement to your advantage.

 Placed in a box or crate by your bed, the vast majority of puppies will sleep for several hours at a time.
 But most will need to wake and get up once or twice at night to go and pee.
 So the other cause of night time puppy crying is often due to the puppy needing to answer the call of nature.